Gates: Nigeria is My Greatest Commitment - THISDAYLIVE

 The World’s second richest man, Bill Gates, Thursday in New York, described Nigeria as the greatest commitment of Bill and Melinda Gates Foundation.

-Gates made this comment while meeting with President Muhammadu Buhari along with African richest man, Aliko Dangote, at the sidelines of the 74th United Nations General Assembly in New York.
+Gates made this comment while meeting with President Muhammadu Buhari along with Africa’s richest man, Aliko Dangote, at the sidelines of the 74th United Nations General Assembly in New York.

-A statement by the president’s spokesman, Mr. Femi Adesina, said Gates told Buhari that it was only in India that the Foundation made greater investment than Nigeria.
+A statement by the president’s spokesman, Mr. Femi Adesina, said Gates told Buhari that it is only in India that the Foundation makes greater investment than Nigeria.

 The statement also said Gates observed that investment in health and education in Nigeria had improved more than the situation in 2000.